 You might we be wondering, “How do I know if I am in perimenopause or menopause?”

 I have put together a list of tests that I found helpful during my perimenopause and menopause.
-In addition to your yearly Pap smear and mammogram, speak to your menopause specialist (find one here) to determine which tests are important for your particular perimenopause and menopause trek.
+In addition to your yearly Pap smear and mammogram, speak to your menopause specialist to determine which tests are important for your particular perimenopause and menopause trek.
 Good news, most can be done with one blood draw.
-Always ask your doctor’s office for a copy of your lab results and keep them in a notebook or folder as you might need to refer back to them during the course of your journey.
+Always ask your specialist’s office for a copy of your lab results and keep them in a notebook or folder as you might need to refer back to them during the course of your journey.
 Everyone operates differently.
 It is important to understand that your test scores are only half of the story—the other half is how you feel.
 I put together a Menopause Mondays Daily Symptom Chart.
-Be sure to take your filled-out chart with you to your doctor’s appointment.
-This will enable your doctor to successfully fine-tune your personalized path to “Emerald City.”
+Be sure to take your filled-out chart with you to your specialist’s appointment.
+This will enable your specialist to successfully fine-tune your personalized path to “Emerald City.”

 Hormone panel: If you’re still menstruating, have your hormone panel (blood test) done during the first three days of your period.